sara-sabr/ITStrategy/_posts/en/2021-06-08-working-in-the-open-part-2.md

 ### Open up at Inception

-Part of working in the open is accepting that we don't know everything and that others may be able to jump in and help at any time.
+Part of working in the open is accepting that we don't know what others may be able to contribute to or when they would be able to jump in to help.
-By making your documents open at their inception, you put yourself in a mental state where you expect others to read and possibly participate from the get go.
+By making your documents open at their inception, you put yourself from the get go in a mental state where you expect others to read and possibly participate whenever it makes sense for them, not just when you plan a formal review.
 In a way, you change how you perceive your own work.

 It's a normal reaction to think that we can do better before getting feedback, which is why you may be tempted to wait until "it's good enough to share".